 As you can see, the reasons why refinancing can make a lot of sense aside from taking advantage of historically low mortgage rates run the gamut.
 However, just because a variety of other scenarios exist does not necessarily mean that you should - or will even be able to.

-The other thing to be mindful of is refinancing qualification.
+The other thing to be mindful of are the requirements related to the home financing application and approval process.
 Refinancing a mortgage is just like a purchase mortgage, in that you need to have the appropriate qualifications in order to be eligible.
 Some of the things your lender will look at are your income, your loan-to-value ratio, credit history and FICO® score.
-Talk to your lender about the documentation necessary to refinance.
+Talk to an RMS Loan Officer about the documentation necessary to refinance.
 Much of the material you'll need is similar to what's required in order to pre-qualify.

 Things to Consider